Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Study Design

 In ``\eqref{KLD}'', $n$ is the number of examples in the training set. $p_i$ and $q_i$ represent the logits of the teacher and student models, respectively. $T$ is the temperature index used to control the softmax function, as introduced by Hinton et al. \cite{hinton2015distilling}.
 It is essential to note that the logits (e.g., $p_i$) generated by the teacher model are fixed, whereas the logits (e.g., $q_i$) produced by the student model change as retraining progresses.
 Finally, to simplify our implementation, we keep the vocabulary size unchanged when using \textit{Compressor} to compress language models for code.

-It is important to note that in our study, \textit{Compressor} is applied only to CodeBERT and GraphCodeBERT, as it is specifically designed for encoder-only models.
+It is important to note that in our study, \textit{Compressor} is applied only to the CodeBERT and GraphCodeBERT models, as it is specifically designed for encoder-only models.
 The method distills knowledge by aligning the logits of the teacher and student models for classification tasks.
 Extending \textit{Compressor} to generation tasks, such as code summarization, would require sequence-level distillation, which is not supported by the current implementation.
-Therefore, we report ``\textbf{N/A}” for the code summarization task under \textit{Compressor} in our experimental results, which reflects a limitation of the compression method rather than of our study design.
+Although recent work such as \textit{SODA} \cite{chen2025smaller} targets decoder-based code models and program generation tasks, a complete and reproducible implementation was not publicly available at the time of our study\footnote{https://shorturl.at/OEdFD}.
+Including this method without full reproducibility would compromise experimental fairness and rigor.
+Therefore, \textit{SODA} is not included in our experimental analysis.